kpatel122/sparkpy-web-client/redesign/Docs/index.rst

       sparkpy.SetControlMode(ybot,"keyboard")

       #wait for the collision to occur, no code below this will run until a collision happens
-      await aio.event(SPARKPY_EVENT, EVENT_COLLISION)
+      await aio.event(sparkpy.EVENT, sparkpy.EVENT_COLLISION)

       #this can only run after a collsion event has happened
       sparkpy.Chat(ybot, "I have collided!")

-   #run the async function
    sparkpy.Run(main)

 """"""""""""""""""""